hnfdm/aztec-sh/README.md

 ```
 - It will ask the `address` , `block-number` and `proof` , Enter all of them one by one and you will get `Apprentice` instantly

-## 🚀 Register as Validator
+### 🚀 Register as Validator

->[!WARNING]
->You may see an error like `ValidatorQuotaFilledUntil` when trying to register as a validator, which means the daily quota has been reached—convert the provided Unix timestamp to local time to know when you can try again to register as Validator.
+You may see an error like `ValidatorQuotaFilledUntil` when trying to register as a validator, which means the daily quota has been reached—convert the provided Unix timestamp to local time to know when you can try again to register as Validator.

 - Replace `SEPOLIA-RPC-URL` , `YOUR-PRIVATE-KEY` , `YOUR-VALIDATOR-ADDRESS` with actual value and then execute this command
 ```